 Set of harrows

-A harrow, dam, tooth, or toothpick is an agricultural weapon that breaks down the soil, breaks the ground and settles it after plowing or sowing or destroying weeds.
-There are several types; most common consists of rigid frames to which steel teeth are attached.
+A harrow, dam, tooth, or toothpick is an agricultural weapon that breaks down the soil, breaks the ground, and settles it after plowing or sowing, or destroying weeds.
+There are several types; the most common consist of rigid frames to which steel teeth are attached.

 In the pre-industrial economy, harnesses made of bundles of sticks or pegs attached to a wooden frame were used.
 They were made at home.